 The best solution is to find a unified tool where defects can be monitored in a database and related specifically to other items such as releases.
 We’ve used our own flagship product to demonstrate the concepts we’re discussing here, and though we’d strongly recommend that your team use Axosoft for project management and bug tracking, these concepts should translate to whatever software you are using for tracking your bugs.
 If you’d like to start using Axosoft, you can start a free trial here.

-When you start tracking bugs with software, defect templates are one of the first elements you’ll want to set up.
+When you start tracking bugs with software, field templates are one of the first elements you’ll want to set up.
 Use this opportunity to simplify the experience and make sure to ask yourself questions like:

 Remember that too many fields can be confusing and discourage people from reporting bugs, while too few fields may not effectively capture the key information.
 So, once you define your fields, try not to continually add fields every time someone has a new idea for one because chances are you’re overdoing it.